dotnetprog/PCF-CanadaPost-AddressComplete/README.md

 *   **API Key** - api key from your canada post account.
 *   **Country code** - Default country code to use to retrieve address suggestions as user types

-*   **Allow user to change country** - type "true" to enables this features otherwise user cannot change the country.
+*   **Allow user to change country** - type "true" to enable this feature otherwise user cannot change the country.
 *   **Enables canadapost logo** if set to "true" , It displays the address complete logo on the suggestion dropdown.
 ![Alt text](/Screenshots/config_sample.png?raw=true "config")
 ![Alt text](/Screenshots/config_sample2.png?raw=true "config 2")